denis-stepanov/advent/README.md

 * (could be implemented if there's interest) changing a TV channel
 * ...

+Supported OS:

+* recent Fedora (tested on Fedora 36)
+* Raspbian 10
+* (Windows is not supported but the majority of software is in Python; should work as is, with the exception of TV controls module which would need contributions and testing)

+Not all combinations are supported; see below for the details.

-It is possible to use unrelated inputs and outputs (e.g., cut a sound on a real TV-set while running AdVent over a TV web cast); however, in this case one has to accept potential time de-sync, which could be quite important (dozens of seconds, depending on a TV feed provider).
+It is possible to use unrelated inputs and outputs (e.g., to cut a sound on a real TV-set while running AdVent over a TV web cast); however, in this case one has to accept potential time de-sync, which could be quite important (dozens of seconds, depending on a TV feed provider).

 ## Usage